 Merle coat patterning is common to several dog breeds including the Australian Shepherd, Catahoula Leopard Dog, and Shetland Sheepdog, among many others.
-Merle arises from an unstable SINE insertion (which we term the "M" allele) that disrupts activity of the pigmentary gene PMEL, leading to mottled or patchy coat color.
-Dogs with an Mm result are likely to be phenotypically merle or could be "phantom" merle, that is, they have a merle allele that does not affect coat color.
-Dogs with an MM result are likely to be phenotypically merle or double merle.
+Merle arises from an unstable SINE insertion (which we term the "M\" allele) that disrupts activity of the pigmentary gene PMEL, leading to mottled or patchy coat color.
+Dogs with an M\m result are likely to be phenotypically merle or could be "non-expressing" merle, meaning that the merle pattern is very subtle or not at all evident in their coat.
+Dogs with an M\M\ result are likely to be phenotypically merle or double merle.
 Dogs with an mm result have no merle alleles and are unlikely to have a merle coat pattern.